Message from the Division Chief

 We teach extensively.
 GIMR is the home of the graduate programs and post-residency training in Clinical and Translational Science, the Program in Wise Prescribing for community physicians.
 We provide key faculty to undergraduate and graduate educational programs in Surgery, Nursing and Health Professions, Computer Science, the Vermont Integrated Curriculum for medical students, and residency education in Internal Medicine and Psychiatry.

 Ben Littenberg, M.D., F.A.C.P.

 Many of our faculty provide clinical teaching and patient care through our Primary Care Internal Medicine division partner.

 Locations & Facilities

-Our academic offices are located in the LEED certified atrium Courtyard at Given on the University of Vermont campus which is adjacent to our teaching partner, Fletcher Allen Health Care.
+Our academic offices are located in the LEED certified atrium Courtyard at Given on the University of Vermont campus which is adjacent to our teaching partner, The University of Vermont Medical Center.
 From inside the Given building, go to the Courtyard stairwell outside the cafeteria, proceed to the 4th floor and turn right.
 Our Burlington home is nestled between the shores of Lake Champlain and the vistas of the Green Mountains.
 Learn more about living in Burlington.